msalemor/terraform-private-aks-agic/README.md

-# Deploy an AKS cluster with Application Ingress Controller with Terraform
+# Deploy a Private AKS cluster with Application Ingress Controller with Terraform

 ## Code steps